Voiced retroflex trill

-Wintu and Lardil are other languages with a reported (apico-)retroflex trill where the tongue apex "approaches" the hard palate, but it is not subapical, unlike in Toda.
+Other languages reported to have an (apico-)retroflex trill are Wintu and Lardil.
+In these languages the tip of the tongue approaches the hard palate, but the articulation is not subapical as it is in Toda.
 The trill has a retroflex flap allophone that occurs between vowels.

-Several languages have been reported to have trilled retroflex affricates such as /[ɳɖ͡ɽ̝]/ and /[ʈ͡ɽ̝̊]/, including Mapudungun, Malagasy and Fijian.
+Several languages have been reported to have trilled retroflex affricates, such as /[ɳɖ͡ɽ̝]/ and /[ʈ͡ɽ̝̊]/, including Mapudungun, Malagasy, Fijian, and Baima.
 However, the exact articulation is rarely clear from descriptions.